doomsquadairsoft/d3vice-controlpoint-xbee/README.md

   * Add your user account to tty and dialout groups (May or may not be required for your OS)
     * `sudo usermod -aG tty dialout <YOUR_USERNAME_HERE>`

+## Development paradigm

+Code follows [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design paradigm as much as possible.
+Button.cpp and Radio.cpp interface with the user, which calls [C]ontroller.cpp functions which modify the game [M]odel in Phase.cpp and Score.cpp.
+[V]iew classes are Sound.cpp, LightStrip.cpp, and LED.cpp.
+User input should never directly modify views.
+User input should never directly modify the Model.

 ## Enclosure Ideas